pkgcraft/pkgcraft/README.md

 ## Development

+Note that using `cargo nextest` or another test runner that runs tests in separate processes is required.
+Using `cargo test` will break as long as it uses threads since pkgcraft runs many bash-related tests and bash isn't thread-friendly in any fashion.

 For bugs and feature requests please create an [issue][1].

-Note that using `cargo nextest` or another test runner that runs tests in separate processes is required, using `cargo test` will break as long as it uses threads since bash isn't thread-friendly in any fashion.

 Otherwise [discussions][2] can be used for general questions and support.